Seaford Eagles: History

 A home crowd of 3,705 was on hand for the Seaford Eagles' 11–9 Game 7 victory over Cambridge that clinched the 1947 championship.

-The 1948 Seaford Eagles continued play as a New York Giants affiliate and the team placed 6th in the eight–team Eastern Shore League standings.
+The 1948 Seaford Eagles continued play as a New York Giants affiliate and the team placed sixth in the eight–team Eastern Shore League standings.
 Seaford ended the season with a record of 56–70, playing under returning manager Bob Westfall and Socks Seibold.
-The Eagles finished 35.5 games behind the 1st place Salisbury Cardinals in the final regular season standings and did not qualify for the playoffs, won by the Milford Red Sox.
+The Eagles finished 35.5 games behind the first place Salisbury Cardinals in the final regular season standings and did not qualify for the playoffs, won by the Milford Red Sox.
 Pitcher John Andre of Seaford led the Northshore League with both 21 wins and 228 strikeouts.

 In their final Season of play, the Seaford Eagles became a Philadelphia Phillies minor league affiliate.
 The Eagles did not qualify for the Eastern Shore League playoffs in the final season of play for the eight–team league.
-Playing under manager Paul Gaulin, the Eagles ended the 1949 Eastern Shore League season with a record of 56–64, placing 5th in the final standings.
+Playing under manager Paul Gaulin, the Eagles ended the 1949 Eastern Shore League season with a record of 56–64, placing fifth in the final standings.
 Seaford narrowly missed qualifying for the four–team playoffs, finishing 1.0 game behind the 4th place Rehoboth Beach Sea Hawks, who eventually won the playoffs.
-Seaford finished 12.5 games behind the 1st place Easton Yankees in the regular season standings.
+Seaford finished 12.5 games behind the first place Easton Yankees in the regular season standings.
 Duke Markell of Seaford led the league with an ERA of 2.17.

 The Eastern Shore League permanently folded after the 1949 season.
 Seaford, Delaware has not hosted another minor league team.

 The ballpark

 The Seaford Eagles minor league teams played minor league home games exclusively at Seaford Ball Park.
 The ballpark was a new park in 1946 and had a capacity of 2,000.
 The ballpark was noted to have been located on Middleford Road and where the site of Soroptomist Park is located today.
-Soroptomist park is still in use as a public park, located at 994 Middleford Road, Seaford, Delaware.
+Soroptomist park is still in use as a public park, located at 994 Middleford Road in Seaford, Delaware.